-Supported TPD Hardware Recommended Command Comments HP RMS G6, Gen8, Gen9, VM guests TPDnoraid console=tty0 X5_2, X6_2,X7- 2, VM guests TPDnoraid console=tty0 E5-APP-B TPDlvm This command is to be used for a fresh installation on a new hardware, never used before for any purpose.
+Supported TPD Hardware Recommended Command Comments VM guests TPDnoraid console=tty0 OL-8 based TPD is not supported on Bare-metal, it is only supported on VM.
+HP RMS G6, Gen8, Gen9, X5_2, X6_2 and X7-2 can only used as host machine to create VM.
+E5-APP-B TPDlvm This command is to be used for a fresh installation on a new hardware, never used before for any purpose.
 TPDlvm scrub Use this command for a major upgrade and when there was an application already installed.

-Table 1: TPD and HW supported for Performance Intelligence Center 10.4.0
+Table 1: TPD and HW supported for Performance Intelligence Center 10.5.0